Redondo Beach

 If you’re getting quotes from multiple companies, ask them specifically how they determine film compatibility for your glass type.
 The answer will tell you a lot about who you’re dealing with.

-We’re based on Catalina Ave in Redondo Beach and serve the entire South Bay: Hermosa Beach, Manhattan Beach, Torrance, Palos Verdes Estates, and El Segundo.
-If you’re a homeowner in any of these areas dealing with heat, glare, privacy, or just windows that need attention, we’re local and we’re familiar with the coastal conditions that affect film performance differently here than further inland.
-We’ve been doing this in this specific market since 2001 and that matters when the recommendations need to actually hold up over time.
+We’re based on Catalina Ave in Redondo Beach and have been working in this specific market since 2001.
+If you’re a homeowner dealing with heat, glare, privacy, or just windows that need attention, we’re local and we’re familiar with the coastal conditions that affect film performance differently here than further inland.
+Hermosa Beach is right next door and we work there often as well.

-We’d rather give you the right information upfront than install something that doesn’t fit your home and have you regret it.
-That means sometimes we tell people a certain product won’t perform the way they’re expecting, or that film isn’t the right solution for a particular window.
+We’d rather give you the right information upfront than install something that doesn’t fit.
+Sometimes that means telling someone we sell people a certain product won’t perform as they expect, or that film isn’t the right solution for a particular window.
 We’ve recommended against our own services when the situation called for it.
 We don’t think that’s bad for business, people remember when someone was straight with them, and most of the time they come back or send someone they know.

-If you’d like to talk through your specific situation, we offer free in-home consultations at no charge.
-You can reach us at 310.372.5357, use the contact form on this page, or schedule a time directly through our online calendar also on this page.
-We typically respond same day.
+If you’d like to talk through your specific situation, we offer free in-home consultations.
+You can reach us at 310.372.5357, use the contact form on this page, or schedule a time directly through our online calendar.

 Clearview Sun Control, Inc.